 Upon completion of a TTPSF project, funds that are not expended are to be recovered and returned to the TTPSF funding pool.

-How long are TTPSF funds available for a project?
+How long are TTPSF awards available for a project?

 Any project not under contract within three fiscal years after the award announcement will forfeit unexpended funding.
 This funding will be returned to FHWA for redistribution under the next year's TTPSF awards.
 Applicants may request, in writing, a one-time, 1-year extension of this deadline from FHWA.